yochaigal/cairn/adventures/conversions/the-frozen-ascent.md

 Danger Level: Treat a roll of a 2 or 3 as an encounter.

-### The Cold
+### Cold Checks

-On a 4 on the Dungeon Events table, make a "cold save" (save STR).
-On a failure roll 2d6.
+On a 4 on the Dungeon Events table, make a "cold check" (save STR).
+On a failure roll 2d6:
 1. Anything you touch makes a STR save or it freezes too.
 2. Weak eyesight.
 3. Can only carry 6 items.
 4. Can only carry 8 items.
-5. Creatures nearby make a cold save.
+5. Creatures nearby make a cold check.
 6. Same.
 7. Same.
 8. Same.
 9. Attacks are impaired and DEX save to succeed on basic tasks.
 10. Same.
-11. Immune from cold save for the next 3 dungeon cycles.
+11. Immune from cold checks for the next 3 dungeon cycles.

 ## Dungeon Rooms